jgphilpott/polyplot/docs/devops/cli/README.md

 docker exec -it polyplot bash
 ```

-This command alone will open access to the Polyplot container and if you wish you can begin your work from here. **The power of Flint however is the alias list that it comes with to help simplify workflows.** To load the Flint aliases enter the command:
+This command alone will grant access to the Polyplot container and if you wish you can begin your work from here. **The power of Flint however is the alias list that it comes with to help simplify workflows.** To load the Flint aliases enter the command:

 ```
 source /root/app/back/flint/aliases.sh